WICG/resize-observer/explainer.md

 Changes in any of these should trigger a resize notification.

-Edge case: If a property is changed, and then gets changed back to original value before notification is triggered, the notification might still get triggered.
-This avoids the complexity of keeping track of the original state.
+Edge case: what to do if changes are reverted before notification is fired?
+It is recommended that DOM can still generate a resize event.
+This avoids the complexity of having to keep track of the original element state.

 #### What information do notifications contain?